Project.net: History

+The project.net webpage content was removed in october, 2022, replaced by an ICS contact form, and project management software is not listed in ISC portfolio.

 License

-Project.net is available via the GNU General Public License or a commercial license if preferred by the user.
+Project.net was available via the GNU General Public License or a commercial license if preferred by the user.
 However, Project.net cannot be used without an Oracle database, which is a commercial product.